adleywd/VideoCombining/README.md

 This is a avalonia application to combine videos based on aspect ratio.
 (Only tested in Windows)

+## Pre-requisites

+- FFmpeg installed and in the system path (https://ffmpeg.org/download.html)

 ## Usage

 1. Select or drop a folder with videos.